Sir John Leslie, 1st Baronet: Biography

 He was the second son of Charles Powell Leslie and his second wife, the former Christiana Fosbery (died 1869).
 Among his siblings was Christiana, the Marchioness of Waterford.
 He was educated at Harrow and Christ Church, Oxford.
 He obtained a commission as a Captain in the 1st Life Guards.
 However, after embarking on a Grand Tour in 1847 he resigned his Army commission and pursued artistic interests.

 He was a Justice of the peace and Deputy lieutenant for counties Monaghan and Donegal.
 In 1876, at the recommendation of Disraeli, he was made 1st Baronet Leslie, of Glaslough.
 He built Glaslough House as a replacement for Castle Leslie.

 In 1854, he met at Hazelwood a distinguished Waterloo veteran, Colonel George Dawson-Damer (younger brother of the 2nd Earl of Portarlington), and his daughter, Lady Constance, whom Leslie married two years later at St George's, Hanover Square, London.

 He owned acres 44,000 acres, with 14,000 in Monaghan, 29,000 in Donegal and 1000 in Tyrone.

 Family

-Sir John Leslie married Lady Constance Dawson-Damer, sister of the 4th Earl of Portarlington, and had one son and four daughters:
+Sir John Leslie married Lady Constance Dawson-Damer, daughter of George Dawson-Damer and sister of the 4th Earl of Portarlington. had one son and four daughters: